Hollyhock Hollow Sanctuary

 The trails of Hollyhock Hollow Sanctuary weave through the serene deciduous forest making their way around the distinctive geological features carved out by the Onesquethaw Creek.
 With a flow sustained by numerous underground springs, the creek provides an ideal habit for many plants and animals.

-Vibrant perennial gardens surround the old home site and the remaining O’Neil House, a reminder of the life enjoyed by the Reinows and their colleagues who lived in this treasured place.
+Vibrant perennial gardens surround the old home site and the remaining O’Neil House, a reminder of the life enjoyed by the Rienows and their colleagues who lived in this treasured place.